slipwayhq/slipway_docs/docs/basics/rigs.md

 ## `constants`

 Optional.
 This can contain any arbitrary data structure.
-It is a convenient place to put static data which will be required by multiple Components.
+It is a convenient place to put static data which will be referenced by multiple Components.

 ## `rigging`